yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Message tracing is one of the tools used by administrators to monitor the email messages flowing through Microsoft 365 for their organization.
-It provides the admin basic information about the messages:
+Message trace in Microsoft 365 allows administrators to monitor email messages as they flow through their Exchange Online organization.
+It provides the administrator information to determine if a message was received, rejected, deferred, or delivered by the service.
+It also shows what actions were taken on the message before it reached its final status.

+The information from message trace can be used to efficiently answer user questions about what happened to messages, troubleshoot mail flow issues, and validate policy changes.

+Admins can use various search criteria to search for messages in the past 10 days.
+The search result contains one or more [messageTrace](../resources/messagetrace.md) objects, each of which include basic information about a message:
 - Message ID
 - Sender and Recipients
 - Subject
 - Message datetime
 - Message status

-This API allows the administrator to search for messages using various search criteria for messages for the past 10 days.
-It also provides detailed message trace event details for a specific message and recipient.
-The data is returned as one or more [messageTrace](../resources/messagetrace.md) objects.
+With a message ID and a recipient, you can use the API to obtain details of all the events associated with the delivery of the message.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).